FortranCInterface

 FortranCInterface_VERIFY

-The FortranCInterface_VERIFY function is provided to verify that the Fortran and C/C++ compilers work together:
+Verifies that the Fortran and C/C++ compilers work together:

 FortranCInterface_VERIFY([CXX] [QUIET])

-It tests whether a simple test executable using Fortran and C (and C++ when the CXX option is given) compiles and links successfully.
+This command tests whether a simple test executable using Fortran and C (and C++ when the CXX option is given) compiles and links successfully.
 The result is stored in the cache entry FortranCInterface_VERIFIED_C (or FortranCInterface_VERIFIED_CXX if CXX is given) as a boolean.
-If the check fails and QUIET is not given the function terminates with a fatal error message describing the problem.
+If the check fails and QUIET is not given the command terminates with a fatal error message describing the problem.
 The purpose of this check is to stop a build early for incompatible compiler combinations.
 The test is built in the Release configuration.

 include(FortranCInterface)